MatthieuDartiailh/bytecode/doc/api.rst

    .. method:: to_bytecode()

-      Convert to a bytecode object (:class:`Bytecode`).
+      Convert to a bytecode object (:class:`Bytecode`) using labels.

 Cell and Free Variables
 =======================

-   Cell variable used for instruction argument by operation taking a cell or free variable name.

 CellVar
 -------

-.. class:: CellVar
+.. class:: CellVar(name: str)

-   Cell variable used for instruction argument by operation taking a cell or free variable name.
+   Cell variable used for instruction argument by operations taking a cell or free variable name.